 There is no intention to make any changes to national pay, terms and conditions.
 As former teachers and head teachers, the Aurora Academy Trust leadership team understand the importance of safeguarding the working conditions of teaching staff.

-14. What will be AAT’s Free School Meals policy and provision?
+14. What is AAT’s Free School Meals policy and provision?

-The academies will have the exact same Free School Meals policy and provision as the existing Primary Schools.
+The academies have the exact same Free School Meals policy and provision as Local Authority schools.

 15. What is your approach towards Child Protection?

-The Child Protection policy will continue as before in the existing Primary Schools.
-There will be a Child Protection Officer and a dedicated Governor with the responsibility for Child Protection.
+There is a Child Protection Officer and a dedicated Governor with the responsibility for Child Protection.

 16. What is an Academy?